Scouting in Maine: Maine High Adventure BSA

 Since 1970, Maine High Adventure has been providing customized, fully outfitted, guided trips for youth groups of all kinds.
-Participants have come from across the country and the world to experience the type of backcountry adventure that is becoming more and more scarce each day.
-Maine High Adventure provides food, camping equipment, van transportation, and a fully trained "Matagamon guide".
+Participants have come from across the country and the world to experience the type of backcountry adventure that is becoming increasingly scarce each day.
+Maine High Adventure provides food, camping equipment, van transportation, and a fully trained "Matagamon guide."

 Order of the Arrow

 Pamola Lodge 211 is the Order of the Arrow lodge for Katahdin Area Council, serving northern and eastern Maine, and is part of the Northeast Region, Section NE-1.
 Pamola Lodge encompasses the largest geographical area of any lodge east of the Mississippi and is the most northern lodge in the continental United States.
 The Lodge was first chartered in 1941, although much of its early history is shrouded in mystery.
 In 1951 the lodge disbanded only to be rechartered again in 1955.
 Lodge activity continued to grow in the late 1950s and 1960s with the Lodge's first Vigil ceremony being held in 1961.

-The Totem of the Lodge is the Running Moose, which is shown on the flap.
-The Lodge is named after the legendary Penobscot Indian Spirit of Mount Katahdin, Pamola.
-Pamola Lodge was one of the few lodges to have retained its original flap for its entire history until 2007 when the flap was reinvented.
+The Lodge's totem is the Running Moose, shown on the flap.
+It is named after the legendary Penobscot Indian Spirit of Mount Katahdin, Pamola.
+Pamola Lodge was one of the few lodges to retain its original flap for its entire history until 2007, when it was reinvented.

-In 2006, Pamola Lodge received the National Service Award which was established to recognize lodges in each region that have performed outstanding service, both in qualitative and a quantitative sense, to their council.
-In 2015, Pamola Lodge received the Section NE-1 Ordeal ceremonies award.
+In 2006, Pamola Lodge received the National Service Award, which was established to recognize lodges in each region that have performed outstanding service, both qualitatively and quantitatively, to their council.
+In 2015, Pamola Lodge received the Section NE-1 Ordeal Ceremonies award.